Cottage Country Travel Services

 Most cottages will have a lock box which contains the keys.
 You will receive the combination for the lock box (by email) approximately one week prior to the start of your holiday.
 If there is no lock box, the keys will be forwarded to your home address approximately four days prior to the start of your booking.

-Most of our "high season" i.e. summer bookings, start and end on Saturdays - to allow the owner to check the cottage between bookings.
+Most of our 'high season' i.e. summer bookings, start and end on Saturdays - to allow the owner to check the cottage between bookings.

 IT IS EXTREMELY IMPORTANT - that you leave by the check out time - and not arrive earlier than the check in time.
 Failure to depart on time means the owners are rushed in their work and the next people checking in are delayed.
 We do thank you for your consideration.